 My fascination with the amateur comes from an essay by Andrew Brighton in which he talks about amateur art and how because it lacks the inhibitions of professional art it can got to places where the highly educated cannot reach.
 Actually, I never read Brighton's essay, I was inspired by a mention of it in one of Peter Fuller's books.
-I tried quite hard, years later, to find Brighton's work, but Fuller did not give a citation and I never found it.
+I tried quite hard, years later, to find Brighton's work, but Fuller did not give a citation and I never found it. [update: it was an exhibition, by Brighton and Lynda Morris, called "Towards Another Picture".
+The exhibition was in Nottingham, where I live,and I now have the volume of documents issued to support the exhibition.
+It covered the whole spectrum of art in England.]
 All this is coming back because of reading a fictionalised account of an art historian, who is undoubtedly Fuller, in Iain Sinclair's book Hackney, That Rose-red Empire.
 Sinclair's account has many literal details from Fuller's life in Graham Road but is malign and unreal.
-I think Brighton also curated an exhibition of unprofessional work.
 The bottom line is that I never saw the bright and decorative paintings which he wrote about and I never found any naive poetry of modern times which I could find innocent and refreshing.
 So writing a book about it was a vague gesture - waving benevolence to people I hadn't read and wasn't going to write about except as a symbol.

 I didn't explain this in the book because I wanted to leave the whole critical-alienated line out of the book.
 Just for once.

 Both Stainer and Reed are optimistic writers and in that specific way can be identified as naive.
 If you talk about the 'box of beautiful things' you can see that both poets believe in that box.
 Even, that they want to create a box of beautiful poems.
 So maybe this is the optimistic art which takes us away from the heady high-altitude wastes of negation.